 Yes!
 Grades always "matter."
-If you do not get interviews by December, you'll want to submit/upload unofficial mid-year transcripts to the medical schools to demonstrate your continued academic success.
+If you do not receive an interview invitation by December, you'll want to submit/upload unofficial mid-year transcripts to the medical schools to demonstrate your continued academic success.
 In addition, once accepted, some schools may also want final transcripts before you matriculate.